 An ounce of prevention is worth a pound of heartache.

 Think of the last time this happened to you.
 Was it when you paid money to someone for something you never received?
-Was it when you gave someone who hurt you for the tenth time, an eleventh chance to do it again, and then they did?
+Was it when you gave someone (who hurt you for the tenth time) an eleventh chance to do it again — and then they did?
 Was it when you gave your employee a second chance to get their work in on time, and they again failed to do so?
-Was it when you gave your boy friend or girl friend another chance to meet you on time and again they were thirty minutes late?
-Or was it when you truly believed that “sure fire” guaranteed offer that sounded too-good-to-be-true that turned out too good to be true?
+Was it when you gave your boyfriend or girlfriend another chance to meet you on time, and again, they were 30 minutes late?
+Or was it when you truly believed that “sure-fire” guaranteed offer that sounded too-good-to-be-true that turned out too good to be true?

 Where do you find takers?
 Takers cross all socioeconomic, age, gender, ethnic, personal, occupational, and familial boundaries.
 There are taker husbands and taker wives; taker parents and taker children; taker brothers and taker sisters; taker friends and taker foes; taker neighbors and taker strangers; taker bosses and taker employees; taker young and taker old; taker Caucasians and taker African Americans; taker Asians and taker Europeans; taker New Yorkers and taker Californians; taker intellectuals and taker anti-intellectuals and taker writers and taker readers.
 (Fortunately, givers also cross all these boundaries, but more about that later).

 What are some of the qualities present in most takers?

 25 Warning Signals That You’re Dealing With a Taker

 - They act entitled to whatever they’re taking from you.